What is Alzheimer’s Disease?

 - Vinpocetine is also created in the lab from plant-life.
 Studies have shown it to increase blood flow to the brain and to help protect brain cells from being damaged by insufficient oxygen.

 Alzheimer’s disease is a very serious condition which has negatively impacted many individuals and families worldwide.
 As we begin to live longer, health issues that affect our aging population come more and more to the forefront.
-While this disease has had devastating consequences on our society, and a cure has not yet been found, the good news is that if we take a proactive stance against disease and for preventative heath measures, we can greatly increase our chances of remaining healthy and happy long into our “Golden Years.”
+While this disease has had devastating consequences on our society, and a cure has not yet been found, the good news is that if we take a proactive stance against disease and for preventative heath measures, we can greatly increase our chances of remaining healthy and happy long into our “Senior Years.”